 The tableware

-When sourcing suitable tableware, consider giving the pre-loved section a look.
-For second-hand aficionado Broström, thrifting timeless pieces is a no-brainer: “Halloween has been around for a while, meaning that the second-hand stores will have a plenty of decorations.”
+When sourcing suitable tableware, consider giving the pre-loved section a browse.
+For second-hand enthusiast Broström, thrifting timeless pieces is a no-brainer: “Halloween has been around for a while, meaning that the second-hand stores will have a plenty of decorations.”
 Invest in timeless glass pieces, suitable for any festive tablescape.
 “Do check out Swedish brand BOBOs Bistro's glassware.
 They are mouth blown in crystal with a delicate feel, perfect for a spooky yet elegant evening," he recommends.

 For a stronger sense of Halloween, opt for playful touches; fold your napkins like bats or make placement cards shaped like ghosts.
 And when it comes to spooky light sources, he suggests adopting a more sustainable approach with candles suitable for any season.
 “This time of the year, I’m all in on candles.
 I love black candles.
 They have an unfairly bad reputation.
 Black candles clear the air of negativity, while combining spooky with stylish," says Broström.

-Known for her colourful installations, vibrant glass designer Helle Mardahl opts for personalised décor.
+Known for her vibrant installations, visionary glass designer Helle Mardahl opts for personalised décor.
 Invest in different sized pumpkins, then bring out the paint.
 “I love to paint them, the result is quite cool and the best part is that it’s easy," she says.
 But if you want to skip carving and painting entirely, Kjær recommends keeping the pumpkin au naturel: “Pumpkins are naturally haunting.
 When you’re ready to purchase, source the weird-looking ones in odd shapes.
 Buy a few in different sizes to spread across your table for subtle detailing.”

 To top it off, complement the pumpkins with just a dash of seasonal blooms and branches.
 “I like playing around with nature, it’s simple and not too empowering.
 For Halloween, amaranth and soft moss are my best picks,” she suggests.